 In general, every employer in New York is required to purchase Workers Compensation Insurance.
 This insurance protects you if you are injured while working.
 It pays for medical care for the injury and lost time benefits.
 This insurance is mandatory and your employer cannot charge you for the insurance coverage.
 However, there are situations where an employer does NOT have to have that insurance, but those are limited circumstances.
 They include NYPD, NYFD and Sanitation, if your employer is the US Government - a separate law - a longshoreman or if you are an independent contractor.

 Think about it.
 You wouldn't want to be hit by a car that didn't have insurance - you certainly do not want to work for an employer who does not have workers compensation insurance.

 I've Been Injured On The Job.
 What Should I Do Now?

-Knowing what to do after a workplace injury can help improve your chances of obtain any workers’ compensation benefits that you may be entitled to.
+Knowing what to do after a workplace injury can help improve your chances of obtaining any workers' compensation benefits that you may be entitled to.

 Three things you should do immediately after suffering an injury on the job include:

 - Notifying your employer of your injury